Olenjan/ItemGenerator/Definitions.md

 ## Gameplay Layer

+	//L0 - Technical layer
+	...
+	//L1 - Fundemental layer
+	Fundemental - Everything that exists or happens in gameplay	- Everything defined as fundemental exists Property - Everything that qualifies a Fundamental			- All fundementals have properties, Does not itself have properties Environment - Everything that is there						- Environments are fundemental, exists, have properties Action - Everything that is done							- Actions are fundemental, they happen, have properties Character - Everything that are doing						- Characters are fundemental, exist, have properties Item - Everything that is had								- Items are fundemental, exist, have properties

+	//L2 - Base layer
+	Modifier - Everything that passively changes 'property(ies)' Effect - Everything that actively changes 'property(ies)'

+	Skill - Every 'Character' related 'Action' that changes a 'Character(s)' 'property(ies)' - Character fundemental related nvironment or item related action
+	Basic Action - Any 'Action' that is not a 'Skill'

+	//L3 - Advanced layer

+	//
+	Character - Character progression
+	Enemy - Enemy progression (Difficulty)

+	Inventory/Equipment - Character + Item
+	Movement

+	Movement - How character/enemy move in space

+	Movement - (Framework)
+	Combat - (Framework level 2 - Built on 'Character' , 'Movement' and 'Item system') Difficulty - (Framework Level 2 - )

+	Encounter - (level 3 - Based on Combat)
+	Objective - (level 3 - Based on Combat)
+	*/

 	### Base definitions
+	//
 	Property - A numeric value or flag that is one variable of a state for a 'mechanic' or a set of 'mechanic(s)' across 'game system(s)'
-	Property tag - Label that categorizes the type of a 'property' Modifier - additive or multiplicative value that changes one or more 'property(ies)' Character - An 'Actor' controlled by a player or an AI Progression point - A value that can be spent to increase a permanently change 'Character(s)' 'Property(ies)' Item - An 'Object' or an 'Entity' that can be picked up, carried, dropped and possibly used by a 'Character'.
+	Property tag - Label that categorizes the type of a 'property' Modifier - additive or multiplicative value that changes one or more 'property(ies)'

+	Character - An 'Actor' controlled by a player or an AI Progression point - A value that can be spent to increase a permanently change 'Character(s)' 'Property(ies)'

+	Item - An 'Object' or an 'Entity' that can be picked up, carried, dropped and possibly used by a 'Character'.
 Is of certain 'Rarity'
 	Equipment - An 'Inventory item' that can be worn or wielded by a 'Character' to provide benefits